 \textbf{Remark 3}: We will refer to the two $\sigma$ dependent factors in Equation \ref{eq:approx_jac} as

 Proposition \ref{thm:best_sigma} below characterizes how the approximate Jacobian norm, $J^a_2$, depends on $\sigma$.
-We see that, depending on $\lambda$, it can behave in three different ways: In the absence of regularization, $J^a_2$ becomes arbitrarily large for $\sigma$ small or large enough, and enjoys a global minimum at a value $\sigma_0$, which is consistent with the left panel of Figure \ref{fig:bandwidth_demo}.
-However as soon as regularization is added, $J^a_2$ goes to 0 as bandwidth goes to infinity, as indicated in the right panel.
-As long as the regularization parameter $\lambda\leq 2ne^{-3/2}\approx 0.45n$, there is still a local minimum at $\sigma_0$.
-This is further illustrated in Figure \ref{fig:appr_jac_demo}, where we plot $J^a_2$ together with its components $j_a$ and $j_b$ for three different values of $\lambda$, reflecting the three types of behaviour.
+Depending on $\lambda$, it can behave in three different ways: In the absence of regularization, $J^a_2$ becomes arbitrarily large for $\sigma$ small or large enough and enjoys a global minimum, $\sigma_0$, which is consistent with the left panel of Figure \ref{fig:bandwidth_demo}.
+However, as soon as regularization is added, $J^a_2$ goes to 0 as bandwidth goes to infinity, as indicated in the right panel.
+As long as the regularization parameter $\lambda\leq 2ne^{-3/2}\approx 0.45n$, there still exists a local minimum at $\sigma_0$.
+This is further illustrated in Figure \ref{fig:appr_jac_demo}, where we plot $J^a_2$ together with its components $j_a$ and $j_b$ for three different values of $\lambda$, reflecting the three types of behavior.
 Since $j_b$ is bounded by $1/\lambda$, for $\lambda$ large enough it is negligible compared to $j_a$.

 \begin{thm}~\\ Let $J^a_2(\sigma)$ be defined according to Definition \ref{dfn:approx_jac}, and let, for $k\in\{-1,0\}$,